 2019 Fire Door Safety Week Campaign

-The seventh Fire Door Safety Week took place between 23rd to 29th September 2019.
-The 2019 campaign shone a spotlight on the critical role fire doors play in protecting us when we’re asleep, particularly in specialised housing such as care homes, children’s homes and sheltered housing as well as houses in multiple occupation and communal properties.
+The campaign focused on the life-saving role that fire doors play in protecting us while we sleep, particularly in specialised housing such as care homes, children’s homes and sheltered housing as well as houses in multiple occupation and communal properties.

-There is also a worrying lack of clarity among care home workers around fire doors.
+There is also a worrying lack of clarity among care home workers around one of the key lines of defence in the event of a fire: fire doors.
 Nearly half (47%) said they did not understand the role a fire door plays in keeping a fire contained for a specified time, while over eight in ten (82%) admitted to deliberately keeping a fire door open – defeating its purpose.